LennartFr/2020-1-1-VSCodeExtentionSmartContracts/README.md

 What we will be doing:

-## 1. Sign up to a free IBM Cloud accound
+## 1. Sign up to a free IBM Cloud account

 [https://ibm.biz/BdzPVW](https://ibm.biz/BdzPVW)